-no detector - no detector is connected to the zone,

-NC - the zone supports a detector of NC (normally closed) type,

-NO - the zone supports a detector of NO (normally open) type,

-EOL - the zone supports a detector of NO or NC type with EOL resistor in the circuit, roller - the zone supervise a roller shutter detector, vibration - the zone supervise a shock detector (also NC type detector).
+- no detector no detector is connected to the zone, - NC the zone supports a detector of NC (normally closed) type, - NO the zone supports a detector of NO (normally open) type, - EOL the zone supports a detector of NO or NC type with EOL resistor in the circuit, vibration - the zone supervise a vibration detector (also NC type detector).

-2EOL/NO - the zone supports a detector of NO type with two EOL resistors in the circuit, interpreted as violation.
-This solution enables a magnetic contact to be connected in series with the shock detector.

-2EOL/NC - the zone supports a detector of NC type with two EOL resistors in the circuit,
+2EOL/NO - the zone supports a detector of NO type with two EOL resistors in the circuit, 2EOL/NC - the zone supports a detector of NC type with two EOL resistors in the circuit, roller - the zone supervise a roller shutter detector,

-In case of the VIBRATION zone wiring, opening the circuit for 200 ms or longer - irrespective of the programmed number of pulses and sensitivity (see below) - will be
+In case of the VIBRATION zone wiring, opening the circuit for 200 ms or longer - irrespective of the programmed number of pulses and sensitivity (see below) - will be interpreted as violation.
+This solution enables a magnetic contact to be connected in series with the vibration detector.